CLARK THOMSON INSURANCE BROKERS LTD.

 1 – Authorisation

-Clark Thomson Insurance Brokers Ltd is an Independent Insurance Intermediary (Broker).
+Clark Thomson Insurance Brokers Ltd is an independent Insurance Intermediary (Broker).
 We are authorised and regulated by the Financial Conduct Authority (FCA).
 The FCA is the independent watchdog that regulates financial services.
 Our FCA Reference number is 301310.

 We are permitted under the FCA to advise on, arrange and assist in the administration and performance of general insurance contracts.
 We are also authorised to undertake certain Consumer Credit activities.

 The above information is available to check on the FCA’s Register by visiting the FCA’s website www.fca.org.uk/register or by contacting the FCA on 0800 111 6768.